MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-index.md

 # [List by Azure service](#tab/service)

 This list is organized by the Azure service that has _published_ the script as many Azure CLI scripts use reference commands from more than one Azure service.
-For space considerations, some common Azure CLI commands, like `az group` have been removed from the delimited list of reference commands.

 [!INCLUDE [sample-list-azure-service](includes/samples-azure-service.md)]

 # [List by Reference command](#tab/command)

 Use this list to find sample scripts that demonstrate a particular command.
-Some common Azure CLI commands, like `az group` have been removed for space considerations.

 [!INCLUDE [sample-list-reference-group](includes/samples-reference-group.md)]

 # [Azure CLI samples GitHub repo](#tab/github)

 Several Azure services store their Azure CLI sample scripts in the [Azure-samples/azure-cli-samples](https://github.com/Azure-Samples/azure-cli-samples) GitHub repository.
 Most of these samples have a conceptual article published that provides additional explanation.
 However, if you prefer to go straight to the GitHub source, use the file links provided here.
-For space considerations, some common Azure CLI commands, like `az group` have been removed from the delimited list of reference commands.

 [!INCLUDE [samples-azure-cli-samples-repo](includes/samples-azure-cli-samples-repo.md)]